valhuber/ApiLogicServer/README.md

 ## Test

 You can test using standard api and ui test tools.
 We recommend exploring the [Behave framework](https://github.com/valhuber/ApiLogicServer/wiki/Working-With-Behave).
+This can be used as part of an overall agil approach as described in the [Logic Tutorial](https://github.com/valhuber/ApiLogicServer/wiki/Logic:-Tutorial).

 &nbsp;&nbsp;&nbsp;